 The main challenges in systems biomedicine are very complex, and can not be fully solved by a research group alone.
 Therefore, we are involved in DREAM challenges, a community effort to advance our understanding of fundamental problems in systems biology and translational medicine.

-We ask these questions to the whole scientific community as a collaborative competition whereby, together with specific data providers, we pose questions and provide the data necessary to address them, such as what is the best drug to treat a tumour type.
+We ask important biomedical questions to the whole scientific community as a collaborative competition whereby, together with specific data providers, we provide the data necessary to build the computational models to address them.
 Anyone can participate, and DREAM provides an unbiased, rigorous assessment of a team’s solution.
-When the challenge is closed, participants’ solutions are analyse to learn what methods did well (Saez-Rodriguez et al. 2016).
+When the challenge is closed, participants’ solutions are analysed to learn what methods did well .